 - Abstract, poster, and manuscript preparation and writing

-A partnership established between Pharmacy Services and the Mayo Clinic Division of Biomedical Statistics & Informatics provides a dedicated biostatistician for pharmacy resident consultation.
+A partnership established between the Department of Pharmacy Services and the Division of Biomedical Statistics & Informatics provides a dedicated biostatistician for pharmacy resident consultation.
 Upfront collaboration with these experts assists in the refinement of the study question, methodology, statistical sample size calculation and justification, and plans for data analysis.

 You will be encouraged to publish the results of your research in a peer-reviewed journal and will be required to present the results of your research at the Midwest Pharmacy Residents Conference.
 You will have time devoted specifically to your research project during the academic year.